Fort Jackson

 GRADUATION

-The day is finally here, Basic Training Graduation.
-Get your tissues ready, there won’t be a dry eye in the stands.
+The day is finally here: Basic Training Graduation.
+Get your tissues ready; there won’t be a dry eye in the stands.
 The graduation ceremony usually starts at 0900 hours in the morning.
-Make sure you plan ahead and leave early.
+Make sure you plan and leave early.
 The graduation ceremony will take approximately 1 hour.
-This can vary depending on how many Soldiers are graduating this cycle.
+This can vary depending on how many soldiers are graduating in this cycle.

-Once your Soldier has graduated, they will be granted an off-post pass for the day.
-They will be allowed to go out on the town and spend some time with you away from the base.
-I am sure they will have some food they have been craving or are looking forward to relaxing on a couch for a little bit.
-They have surely earned the opportunity to kick back and relax a little bit.
+Once your Soldier graduates, they will be granted an off-post pass for the day.
+They can go out of town and spend time with you away from the base.
+I am sure they will have some food they have been craving or look forward to relaxing on a couch for a little bit.
+They have indeed earned the opportunity to kick back and relax.

-Make sure you verify with their leadership what time they have to be back on base in the barracks for the night.
-They will probably depart for their Advanced Individual Training (AIT) the very next day.
+Ensure you verify with their leadership what time they must be back on base in the barracks for the night.
+They will probably depart for Advanced Individual Training (AIT) the next day.

 THE MAKING OF YOUR SOLDIER

 On behalf of all of us at Sandboxx, congratulations!
-We’re honored to have been a part of your journey, and are so excited to welcome you all into the military community.
+We’re honored to have been a part of your journey and are so excited to welcome you to the military community.

-If you can’t make it to graduation, there is still time to send your Soldier a final letter congratulating them on this incredible accomplishment, plus you can include an AAFES gift card as a last minute graduation gift.
+If you can’t make it to graduation, there is still time to send your Soldier a final letter congratulating them on this incredible accomplishment.
+You can also include an Exchange gift card as a last-minute graduation gift.

-You can always find me via chat in the Sandboxx app or happiness@sandboxx.us — just ask for Kris, and myself or another teammate will get back to you as soon as we can.
+You can always find me via chat in the Sandboxx app or happiness@sandboxx.us.
+Ask for Kris and another teammate, or I will reply soon.

 Hooah!